 This brings a number of security and correctness problems:

-1. Double-Free Errors: the memory used to store an object can be deallocated by calling free() on a pointer to the object.
-The code might try to call free() on another copy of the pointer elsewhere, leading to a double-free error.
-This can cause security vulnerabilities.
+on another copy of the pointer elsewhere, leading to a double-free error.
+This can cause security vulnerabilities. -

-2. Use-After-Free Errors: when the memory used to store an object has been deallocated by a call to free(), other code that holds a pointer to the same memory might try to read or write to that block of memory, causing a crash.
-This is a use-after-free error, and it can also cause security vulnerabilities.
+, other code that holds a pointer to the same memory might try to read or write to that block of memory, causing a crash.
+This is a use-after-free error, and it can also cause security vulnerabilities. -

 Linear types fix this.
 Simply put: a value of a linear type is a value that can only be used once.
 This sounds useless, but it isn’t.
 Let’s see what a linear API for database access looks like.